-Stock compensation is discussed in Note 18 and impacts cost of sales, SG&A, and R&D. As noted therein, higher stock-based compensation expense is recognized in the quarter in which 3M's annual stock option, restricted stock unit and performance share grant is made because of accounting rules for grants to employees that are retiree-eligible.
+Stock compensation is discussed in Note 18 and impacts cost of sales, SG&A, and R&D. As noted therein, higher stock-based compensation expense is recognized in the quarter in which 3M's annual stock option, restricted stock unit and performance share grant is made because of accounting rules for grants to employees that are retireeeligible.
 Typically, the annual grant is made in the first quarter.
 However, due to the spin-off of Solventum (see Note 2), the 2024 annual grant was made in May 2024, after the April 1, 2024 separation.
-Pre-tax continuing operations stock compensation expense was \$85 million and \$26 million for the first quarter of 2025 and 2024, respectively.
+Additionally, 2025 stock compensation expense YoY was impacted by the lower extent of the 2025 annual grant.

-Pre-tax defined benefit pension and postretirement service cost expense for continuing operations impacts cost of sales, SG&A, and R&D while the non-service cost component of pension and postretirement benefits for continuing operations impacts the other expense (income), net line item.
+Pre-tax defined benefit pension and postretirement service cost expense impacts cost of sales, SG&A, and R&D while the non-service cost component of pension and postretirement benefits impacts the other expense (income), net line item.
 Refer to Note 13 for additional information.

-For the first quarter of 2025, the Company recognized pre-tax defined benefit pension and postretirement benefit service cost expense of \$41 million and non-service pension and postretirement net benefit costs (including settlements, curtailments, special termination benefits and other) of \$28 million for a total pre-tax continuing operations defined benefit pension and postretirement expense of \$69 million.
+On a continuing operations basis, pre-tax stock compensation expense and defined benefit pension and postretirement expense for the periods presented were the following: